RonStShufersal/get_attendance_hours/README.md

 npm start
 ```

-The script currently supports Synerion and Attendix but is designed to accommodate additional platforms in the future.
+The script currently supports Synerion and Attenix but is designed to accommodate additional platforms in the future.

 ## Development